 A huge distraction of the mind is busyness.
 Many of us are actually addicted to being busy.
 When we complete tasks, our brain releases dopamine which is a pleasure hormone, making us feel good.
-So we will often pack our schedules with things to do that we can cross off our list so we can repeat that exhilarating feeling.
+So, we will often pack our schedules with things to do to cross off our list so we can repeat that exhilarating feeling.

 One of the downsides to constantly being busy is that it will keep you distracted, leaving no time for focusing on God.
 When you are not focused on Him, your busyness has no real purpose or meaning.
 It’s just busyness, a waste of the precious, limited time God has given you to accomplish His meaningful, fulfilling purposes for your life.
 The purposes that give Him glory while giving you overflowing joy.